Behavioral Strategies for ADHD: Practical Techniques to Improve Focus and Daily Functioning

 A positive reinforcement chart being used by an adult and a child to track progress demonstrating one of the practical behavioral strategies for ADHD

 Lifestyle choices can have a significant impact on ADHD symptoms and overall mental well-being.
+Sleep, movement, nutrition, stress, and daily structure can all influence how manageable symptoms feel.

 What Lifestyle Helps ADHD Symptoms?